nishitjain/nlp-impl/README.md

 # nlp-impl
-Compilation of all the basic concepts of natural language processing such as test pre-processing, text classification, LSI &amp; LDA Modelling using SVD and the gensim python library.
+Compilation of all the basic concepts of natural language processing such as text pre-processing, text classification, LSI &amp; LDA Modelling using SVD from the GENSIM python library.

+## Important Instructions before runnin the project
+* The data set used in the project is 'Consumer Complaints' from [this link](https://catalog.data.gov/dataset/consumer-complaint-database).
+In the project, since the dataset was too big a pickle file format of the same dataset has been used to avoid space and data read issues from the csv file.
+* However, if you want to implement the algorithm on the csv file as is, just make sure to make the changes in read_csv function of pandas to create the dataframe from.

 ## Structure of the Project:
 * All the techniques implemented in the project have been compiled into [functions.py](./functions.py).